 Employees have been instructed to maintain at least a six (6) foot distance from visitors and from each other in all areas.
 Employees may momentarily come closer when necessary to accept payment, or a otherwise necessary. · o Break rooms o Restrooms o Other Breaks are staggered to ensure that six (6) feet between employees can be maintained in break areas or break rooms have been reconfigured or closed with alternative spaces created for breaks so that physical distancing is possible.
 Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are required and permitted adequate time for, to wash their hands at least every 30 minutes, or as needed if gloves are provided.
 Where hand washing is impracticable, hand sanitizer with that contains at least 60% alcohol has been provided to the employee instead.
 Each worker is assigned their own tools, equipment and defined workspace.
 Employees have been instructed to avoid sharing phones, tablets, two-way radios, other work supplies, or office equipment wherever possible.
 They have also been instructed to never share PPE.
 Where items must be shared, they are disinfected with a cleaner appropriate for the surface between shifts or uses, whichever is more frequent, including the following: shared office equipment, such as copiers, fax machines, printers, telephones, keyboards, terminals, ATM PIN pads, staplers, staple removers, letter openers, surfaces in reception areas, shared work stations, audio and video equipment (microphones, microphone stands, mixer boards, TV monitors), walkie talkies, etc. Time is provided for workers to implement cleaning practices during their shift.
 Cleaning assignments are assigned during working hours as part of the employees' job duties.
 Modify hours, if necessary, to ensure regular, thorough cleaning of workspaces, as appropriate.
 Options for third-party cleaning companies to assist with the increased cleaning demand are procured, as needed.
 All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
 Optional-Describe other measures: Staff must be provided all required PPE to ensure the health and safety of themselves and the campers.
 They must wear a facial covering (covering mouth and nose) during all programs and activities.
 Reusable facial covering must be disinfected daily.
-Staff may be required to conduct daily camper screenings that include temperature checks and will be provided appropriate PPE that includes facial covering, gloves and protective eyewear.
-Provision of face shield for this task is recommended.
 Physical distancing between staff and campers is maintained.